browserengineering/book/book/chrome.md

 Google Chrome 1.0 was accompanied by a [comic book][chrome-comic] to pitch its features.
 There's a whole [chapter][chrome-comic-tabs] about its design ideas and user interface features, many of which stuck around.
-Even this book's browser has tabs on top, for example!
+Even this book's browser has tabs on top, for example.
 :::

 [chrome-comic]: https://www.google.com/googlebooks/chrome/